-US salary (if you factor in differences in costs, taxes, and benefits it felt about the same), and the ridiculous part was that all my coworkers were getting paid about that too.
+US salary (if you factor in differences in costs, taxes, and benefits it felt about the same), in 2014, and the ridiculous part was that all my coworkers were getting paid about that too.
 But our US counterparts were getting paid at least $100,000, and some were getting paid $250,000+, and some had massive stock options to incentivize them to stay.

 The company told me that in Europe things work differently, but I saw first hand that my company was making a ton of money, forking over tons of benefits and cash to US employees, and was really just being stingy.
 They knew there weren't many other options in that city and knew they could get away with underpaying people.

-The next company was a contract gig in the Bay Area, $92/hour, $138 overtime.
+The next company was a contract gig in the Bay Area, $92/hour, $138 overtime, year 2015.
 With the overtime I worked, it felt like a great deal-- definitely better than the previous gigs.
 I got other offers for $150k-ish in other cities, higher in the Bay Area.
 No stock or anything because it was a contract gig, but it was short term anyway.
 In hindsight, I should've gotten more (contract gigs are usually much higher per hour than salary to cover potential dry spells and other costs).